 About Your Visit

 The Memorial is free and open to the public seven days a week.
-All visitors must wear CDC-approved masks and follow health and safety guidelines.
-All Museum tickets must be purchased in advance to allow proper spacing for safety.
+The Museum is open to the public five days a week and requires advance ticket purchase.
 Follow these guidelines for a safe experience.
-Learn more about our events, how to get here, accessibility resources, visitor guidelines, and where to visit nearby.
+Learn more about our events, how to get here, accessibility resources, visitor guidelines, and local partners offering visitor discounts.

 The Museum is open Thursday to Monday from 10 a.m. to 5 p.m.